pyth-network/pyth-agent/integration-tests/README.md

 - Starts an instance of [`solana-test-validator`](https://docs.solana.com/developing/test-validator).
 - Deploys the [Pyth Oracle program](https://github.com/pyth-network/pyth-client/tree/main/program).
 - Creates [Mapping; Product and Price accounts](https://docs.pyth.network/design-overview/account-structure) using the [`program-admin`](https://github.com/pyth-network/program-admin) library.
-- Builds and runs an instance of Pyth `agent`, configured with the accounts set up in the previous step.
+- Builds and runs an instance of the Pyth `agent`, configured with the accounts set up in the previous step.
-- Uses the [JRPC Websocket API](https://docs.pyth.network/publish-data/pyth-client-websocket-api) to test publishing and retrieving data from the network.
+- Uses the [JRPC Websocket API](https://docs.pyth.network/publish-data/pyth-client-websocket-api) to test publishing to and retrieving data from the network.

 ## Installing
 The test framework uses [Poetry](https://python-poetry.org/) and requires Python >3.10.
 To install the project: